mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 12:00 23 December 2025 or as the situation changes.

-- Flood alert: Tributaries on the Upper River Thames above Cricklade
+- Warning no longer in force: Tributaries on the Upper River Thames above Cricklade
-- High river levels are flood land close to the river.

-Flooding of low lying land and roads remains possible today, on the Swill Brook in the Oaksey area.
-The weather forecast is dry Monday night and throughout Tuesday.
-We expect river levels to fall over the coming days.

-We are monitoring rainfall and river levels.

-Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 12:00 23 December 2025 or as the situation changes.

-- Warning no longer in force: Rivers Frome and Cam
 - There is no longer a threat of flooding, though standing water and debris may still remain.
 Weather conditions are expected to improve and no further flooding is expected.
 We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
 Stay away from floodwater - it contains hidden dangers such as open manhole covers, sewage and chemicals.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood alert: River Severn in Gloucestershire